lightning/bolts/02-peer-protocol.md

 to have a maximum feerate.
 It may want a minimum feerate, however, to ensure that the transaction propagates.
 It can always use CPFP later to speed up confirmation if necessary, so that minimum should be low.

+It may happen that the closing transaction doesn't meet bitcoin's default relay policies (e.g. when using a non-segwit shutdown script for an output below 546 satoshis, which is possible if `dust_limit_satoshis` is below 546 satoshis).
+No funds are at risk when that happens, but the channel must be force-closed as the closing transaction will likely never reach miners.

 ## Normal Operation